Project Management Phases:

 At this step, the activities focus on completing each step of the plan.
 This means evaluating the current state of the project, addressing any concerns, and bringing it to a close.
 Evaluation and documentation are critical.

 Once all the project management phases are completed, the project itself is completed and can be evaluated to spot any errors, concerns, or lessons that can be used for future project management steps on another concern.
 The more efficiently the project management activities are executed, the better the results will be.
-Our students learn implementation of each of the project management phases (in projects, programs and project portfolios) during the project management qualifications such as online diploma in project management, online project management certification, and project management degree program, which are offered by AIMS.
+Our students learn implementation of each of the project management phases (in projects, programs and project portfolios) during the project management qualifications, such as, online diploma in project management and online project management certification.